guard/listen/CONTRIBUTING.md

 File an issue
 -------------

+If you haven't already, first see [TROUBLESHOOTING](https://github.com/guard/listen/blob/master/TROUBLESHOOTING.md) for known issues, solutions and workarounds.

 You can report bugs and feature requests to [GitHub Issues](https://github.com/guard/listen/issues).

 **Please don't ask question in the issue tracker**, instead ask them in our